Intel Corporation (INTC) Stock: A Closer Look at the Analyst Ratings

 INTC) stock’s latest price update

-The stock price of Intel Corporation (NASDAQ: INTC) has plunged by -1.20 when compared to previous closing price of 29.22, but the company has seen a -3.67% decline in its stock price over the last five trading sessions.
+Intel Corporation (NASDAQ: INTC)’s stock price has increased by 0.84 compared to its previous closing price of 29.68.
+However, the company has seen a 3.39% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/28/23 that Intel Faces a Long Climb Back from the Bottom

 INTC’s Market Performance

-INTC’s stock has fallen by -3.67% in the past week, with a monthly drop of -9.30% and a quarterly rise of 0.07%.
-The volatility ratio for the week is 2.60% while the volatility levels for the last 30 days are 2.84% for Intel Corporation The simple moving average for the past 20 days is -4.00% for INTC’s stock, with a -1.78% simple moving average for the past 200 days.
+Intel Corporation (INTC) has experienced a 3.39% rise in stock performance for the past week, with a -3.01% drop in the past month, and a 8.40% rise in the past quarter.
+The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 2.95% for INTC.
+The simple moving average for the past 20 days is 0.10% for INTC’s stock, with a 2.08% simple moving average for the past 200 days.

-During the last 5 trading sessions, INTC fell by -3.67%, which changed the moving average for the period of 200-days by -21.89% in comparison to the 20-day moving average, which settled at $29.96.
-In addition, Intel Corporation saw 9.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, INTC rose by +3.39%, which changed the moving average for the period of 200-days by -18.04% in comparison to the 20-day moving average, which settled at $29.88.
+In addition, Intel Corporation saw 13.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading